 How to engage children in portraiture

-Have you ever had a photography session with a family of young children, and you can tell the kids don’t want to be wearing the outfits that their mom chose for them, they don’t want to smile or anything to get a good picture?
+Have you ever had a photography session with a family of young children, and you could tell the kids didn’t want to be wearing the outfits their mom chose for them, they didn’t want to smile or anything to get a good picture?!

-Well….
-I have been photographing young children for over a year and a half now, and I have learned a few tricks to help engage children and turn the dreadful family portraits into a fun family bonding day.
+As a veteran photographer who photographed many families with children, I have learned a few tricks to help engage children and turn the dreadful family portraits into a fun family bonding day!

 Here are some helpful tips for you: